cardano-foundation/CIPs/CPS-????/README.md

 Any time a spending script's result depends on the entire transaction and not on any particular UTxO.

 1. P2P Atomic Swaps - within one transaction, the value entering the script address must be some proportion of the value leaving the script address
 2. P2P Lending - within one transaction, the amount borrowed must be some proportion of the amount posted as collateral.
-Likewise, the amount of collateral reclaimed depends on how much of the loan has been repaid.
+Likewise, the amount of collateral reclaimed depends on how much of the loan is being repaid.
 3. DAOs
 4. Multisig applications that require more complex logic than what is possible with native scripts